Habits of Happiness

 1. Keep a gratitude journal

-Write at least three things for which you are grateful.
+Write about things you remember from the day before that make you feel grateful.
+I take a few minutes to write about the events of the past day, and try to find the positive lessons from that day – Even if some of those experiences are challenging or frustrating.
 If this is the only habit you develop it will be life-changing on its own.
 Happiness is a choice and being grateful for EVERYTHING that comes to us in our life every moment of every day is the first and most important habit.

 2. Read my WHY.